combustrrr/parking-lot-simulator/docs/README.md

     *   Which vehicle (if any) is allocated to which space.
     *   The total amount of wasted space across all allocated spots.
     *   The success rate (percentage of vehicles successfully parked).
+    *   Graphical visualization of the parking lot status.
+    *   Graphical information related to occupancy, usage and efficiency of each allocation strategy.
 6.  **Reset:** Click the "Reset" button to clear all inputs and results for a new simulation.

 ### Python Script (`memory_allocation.py`)